One of the things I look forward to most in our short Scottish Summer is spending time in the garden with the kids.

 5. Bottle Top Art

-We plan to remove a layer of soil so the bottle caps sit at the same level as the ground.
+We decided to remove a layer of soil so the bottle caps sit at the same level as the ground.
 Then spread a thin layer of cement over the bare soil and lay out the bottle caps in our chosen design.
-So keep watch out for a post coming soon detailing how we get on.
-If any of you have tips please let me know!!
+This time we chose a butterfly.
+What do you think??

 6. Stepping Stones